xJonah/clarity-check/README.md

 # Clarity Check

-# Requirements
+Coursework for Secure Programming (CS3SP) university module.
+Created in collaboration with Khaled Qasim.

-PHP 8.2
+## Requirements

-Apache2
+- PHP 8.2
-MySQL DB
+- Apache2

-# Config
+- MySQL DB

-Please add connection settings to MySQL DB in config/connection.php
+## Config

-And Create a Database called 'claritycheck'
+1. Add connection settings to MySQL DB in config/connection.php

-The tables will be automatically created upon loading of the index.php file
+2. Create a Database called 'claritycheck'

-If not then check your settings inside the config/connection.php
+3. The tables will be automatically created upon loading of the index.php file